aguedaprojectugr/CERT_AGUEDA/README.md

 -File A9 Flyer personal training center

+The head trainer and coordinator of the AGUEDA trial exercise program was Beatriz Fernández Gámez and the second trainer was Marcos Olvera Rojas.
+Furthermore, Javier Ortega Fernández and Carlos Prieto Lara were in charge of the training sessions of the control group.

 ***In addition, the CERT paper is already published and you can find the document in this repository entitled: "Fernandez-Gamez 2023 - Resistance Exercise Program in Cognitively Normal Older Adults.
 CERT Based Protocol of the AGUEDA RCT"***

- The following is a list of the researchers of the project
+ The following is a list of the researchers of the project.
 _____________________________________________________________________________________________________
 RESEARCH TEAM OF THE AGUEDA TRIAL: